 -a good bow

 -a rosin (described above)

--a music stand
+-a music stand and some sheet music

 -pencils and erasers (for note-taking)